zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapMarker.md

     ?>

 ### shape
 The marker shape.
-Supported shapes are "pin" and "circle".
+Supported shapes are "pin" and "pinTarget".

 #### Returns
 `\Kendo\Dataviz\UI\MapMarker`